r4victor/tenthousandmeters/content/blog/python_bts_06.md

 The floating-point arithmetic is not that important for our discussion.
 This example demonstrates how to specify the behavior of a statically defined type.
 It turned out to be quite easy: just write the implementation of slots and point each slot to the corresponding implementation.

+If you want to learn how to statically define your own types, check out [Python's tutorial for C/C++ programmers](https://docs.python.org/3/extending/newtypes_tutorial.html).

 ### Dynamically allocated types

 Dynamically allocated types are the types we define using the `class` statement.
 As we've already said, they are instances of `PyTypeObject`, just like statically defined types.
 Traditionally, we call them classes but we might call them user-defined types as well.